Macawls/OceanFSM/README.md

     }
   ],
   "dependencies": {
-    "com.macawls.oceanfsm": "1.0.0" // Replace with the latest version
+    // Replace with the latest version of the package "com.macawls.oceanfsm": "{version}"
   }
 }
 ```

 ## Samples
-After adding the package, you can use the import button to import the samples.
+After adding the package, you can use the **import** button from the package manager window to inspect the samples.

-The samples were created from the default 3D Unity template.
+The samples were created from the Default 3D Unity template.

 ## Getting Started